solo-io/workshops/gloo-edge/gloo-edge/README.md

 If you login using `user1/password` credentials, you will be able to access since the user's email ends with `@solo.io`

-If you open the browser in incognito and login usng `user2/password` credentials, you will not be able to access since the user's email ends with `@example.com`:
+If you open the browser in incognito and login using `user2/password` credentials, you will not be able to access since the user's email ends with `@example.com`:

 ```
 /opt/google/chrome/chrome --incognito $(glooctl proxy url --port https)/get